 The Montessori Approach offers a broad array of educational materials to assist your children in discovering their future path in life.

-- Second plane: peace and happiness (children between 6 and 12 years of age)
+- Second plane: social belonging / social identity (children between 6 and 12 years of age)

 - Third plane: adulthood (young adults between 12 and 18 years of age)

 - Fourth plane: maturity.” (adults from 18 to 24 years of age)